infracost/docs/docs/guides/actions_migration.md

     - name: Run Infracost
       run: |
-        infracost breakdown --path path/to/your/terraform \
+        infracost diff --path path/to/your/terraform \
                        --format json \
                        --compare-to /tmp/prior.json \ # point this to the JSON output we generated in step 2 --out-file /tmp/infracost.json
     ```

 If we put this all together in a working example, it would look like this: